 The prescriber is in the immediate vicinity and controls the drug dispensing process;

-The system is being used to provide access to medications on override and only a quantity sufficient to meet the immediate need of the patient is removed
+The system is being used to provide access to medications on override and only a quantity sufficient to meet the immediate need of the patient is removed;

+When twenty-four hour pharmacy services are not available, a pharmacist shall review all medication orders added to a patient's profile within six hours of opening.

-Each drug dispensed and delivered to a patient must bear a complete and accurate label as set forth in WAC 246-945-070 through WAC 246-945-090 and
+Each drug dispensed and delivered to a patient must bear a complete and accurate label as set forth in WAC 246-945-070 through WAC 246-945-090 and the information contained on the label shall be supplemented by oral or written information as required by WAC 246-955-045.

 Access to the drug storage area located within the facility should be limited to pharmacists unless one of the following applies: